 and the Secretary/Treasurer, who are both elected annually at each AGM.

-- Structural changes of the League can only be made at
+- Structural changes of the League would normally be made at

 - During the season, the Chairman and Secretary/Treasurer